List of Still Game characters: Winston Ingram

 A good friend of Jack and Victor's, Winston Ingram is played by Paul Riley.
-He is known for his scheming and attempts to cheat the system, usually in search of extra money, for example committing benefit fraud, or bypassing his electricity meter to make his life a little more comfortable.
+He has a short temper and is known for his scheming and attempts to cheat the system, usually in search of extra money - for example committing benefit fraud, or bypassing his electricity meter to survive the winter.
 However, he seems to have some sense of morality, often reprimanding Tam for his meanness.
 In the episodes "Dug" and "Holiday," he also pretends to have a relationship with Isa to fend off the attempts of her ex-husband, Harry, to get back with her.
-He has several enemies, including Stevie the Bookie.
+He has several enemies, including Stevie the Bookie, with him he has a long-running feud.
 In the episode "Scran", it was revealed Winston used to work in the Clyde shipyards, at Yarrows.
 Winston has his leg amputated at the end of the third series after his eighty-a-day cigarette habit catches up with him.
-He is known to have a daughter named Margaret, a son named Brian, and two grandsons, Joe and Thomas.
-Winston often takes advantage of Isa's kindness and soft spot towards him in order to receive free food from her.
-In the ninth series, he meets Winnie, a wheelchair using woman that he first meets on Tinder.
+He has a daughter named Margaret, a son named Brian, and two grandsons, Joe and Thomas.
+Winston often takes advantage of Isa's kindness and soft spot towards him, receiving free food from her in the process.
+In the ninth series, he meets Winnie, a wheelchair-using woman that he first meets on Tinder.
 The two marry in the episode "Hitched."

-In the earlier stage play, he mentions a brother living in Nevada and a son who died in a car accident in the 1960s but it is unknown if this is correct with the television series.
+In the earlier stage play, he mentions a brother named George living in Nevada and a son who died in a car accident in 1967 but it is unknown if this is correct with the television series.
 In the TV canon, he does have a brother named Walter.